vinceskahan/v5wiki/emoncms.md

 _unit_system_ - Unit system to which values should be converted before uploading.
 If nothing is specified, the units from StdConvert will be used.
 Possible values are `US`, `METRIC`, or `METRICWX`.
 Default is None.

+_inputs_ - The name, units, and/or format can be customized for individual observations by listing them in a stanza called `inputs`.
+Each stanza within the `inputs` stanza is the name of an observation.
+Each observation stanza may include some or all of the keys `name`, `units`, and `format`.
+If `name` is specified, that label will sent to EmonCMS for the observation.
+If `units` is specified, the observation will be converted to those units before upload.
+If `format` is specified, the observation will be converted to string using that format.

 ### Examples

-Use the _inputs_ to override name, units, and/or format for a specific observation.
-For example, this configuration will use the METRIC unit system for all observations:
+This configuration will use the METRIC unit system for all observations, whether the database is METRIC, METRICWX, or US:

 ```
 [StdRESTful]